Brad Schneider: Personal life

 Schneider and his wife Julie live in Deerfield.
 They have two sons.
+His nephew, Aaron Regunberg, is a Democratic politician in Rhode Island.

 In 2013, Roll Call reported that Schneider was the 35th-wealthiest member of Congress.
 He ranked as the 34th-wealthiest member of Congress in 2014.
 In 2012, the Chicago Tribune noted that Schneider billed himself as a small businessman, though "he has taken on few paying ventures in recent years".

-In 2013, Schneider led a JUF mission of 25 people to Israel.
+As part of the Jewish United Fund of Metropolitan Chicago, Schneider led twenty-five people on a mission (his tenth with JUF) to Israel.
 He has also been involved with AIPAC and the Jewish Federation of Metropolitan Chicago.

 In 2014, Schneider changed his filing status in a manner to prevent having to disclose his wife's income.

 Schneider tested positive for COVID-19 on January 12, 2021, after sheltering in place during the U.S. Capitol attack.

-Schneider and his staffers were planning to march at an Independence Day parade in Highland Park when a mass shooting occurred there.
-All of them survived unharmed.